 As a new business owner, one of your first tasks is to choose your business classification.
 This might sound simple, but this decision has a major impact on how you do your taxes, so it’s essential you select the right business entity for your business.

 We’ve provided an outline of the main types of business entities below.
-Our small business accountants can also work with you to determine which option may be best for your personal income and business profits.
+Our small business accountant can also work with you to determine which option may be best for your personal income and business profits.

 Creating a business entity allows your business to function separately as its own organization and is how its structure of operation is classified.
 The most common types of entities are: